music in residence

 Bringing Music and Community Home

-Music in Residence exists to strengthen human connection and well-being.
-We bring community residents and local music artists together in homes, creating spaces that foster community and sustain the artists who sustain us.
+Music in Residence exists to deepen well-being through human connection.
+We bring neighbors and music artists together in homes, creating spaces that nurture community and sustain the artists who sustain us.

 Everything we need is right here — we just need something to bring us together.